MLH/mlh-hackathon-organizer-guide/index.md

 * **Food**— Does the venue offer catering?
 If it does, are you required to use it?
 How much will this cost?

 * **Accessibility** — Can hackers in need of physical accommodation conveniently access the building?
-Can hackers who need to sleep during the hackathon find a safe place to do so (If there is a fire code regulation you should allocate resources to set up a “relaxation” or “meditation” room for small numbers of hackers to rest overnight).
+Can hackers who need to sleep during the hackathon find a safe place to do so (If there is a fire code regulation you should allocate resources to set up a “relaxation” or “meditation” room for small numbers of hackers to rest overnight)?

 * **Security** — Will there be a secure space where sponsors, organizers, and attendees can keep their expensive equipment?